keysight-kcos/kovenant/README.md

 ## Installing kovenant on your K8s cluster

+K8s version should be v1.19 or greater for Ingress objects.

 Make sure helm and helmfile are installed.

 Install the helm diff plugin with `helm plugin install https://github.com/databus23/helm-diff`.